ArPiRobot/ArPiRobot-CoreLib/cpp_library/README.md

 # ArPiRobot-CoreLib

-Experimental C++ library for ArPiRobot robots.
-Idea is to use language specific bindings for Python, Java, etc and use the same core library to handle the robot scheduler, interfacing with devices, etc.
+C++ library for ArPiRobot robots.
+See other folders in this repo for other language bindings.

-Ideally, this means only one library to maintain, same features regardless of language, and issues like Python's GIL are avoided (mostly).
+This method means only one library to maintain, same features regardless of language, and issues like Python's GIL are avoided (mostly).

 ## Libraries
 - ASIO: